alguadam/ie-bank-be/README.md

 ![VS Code create launch file](https://code.visualstudio.com/assets/docs/python/shared/debug-panel-initial-view.png)

 2. **Set and run debug configuration for `Flask`**.
 Select the link and VS Code will prompt for a debug configuration.
-Select `Flask` from the dropdown and VS Code will populate a new `launch.json` file in the `.vscode` folder with a Flask run configuration.
+Select `Python` and the `Flask` from the dropdown and VS Code will populate a new `launch.json` file in the `.vscode` folder with a Flask run configuration.
 The `launch.json` file contains a number of debugging configurations, each of which is a separate JSON object within the configuration array.
 Edit the `.vscode/launch.json` configuration file with the snippet below and save (`Ctrl`+`S`).
-In the debug configuration dropdown list select the `Python: Flask configuration`.

 ```json
 {